 Imagine you're the Titanic, which has struck an Iceberg, causing a gaping hole.
 The hole represents your own sinful thoughts and desires, the lies you've told, and the amount of times you have broken one of the ten commandments, and any other sin you may have committed.

-You've tried to stop up the hole with your own goodness, decency, and holiness, your own obedience to the ten commandments and to God's holy law, but all this is mixed with your sin.
-It's not holding, because God is 100% just, and a judge who is 100% just, has to punish all sin.
+You've tried to stop up the hole with goodness, decency, or obedience to the ten commandments and to God's holy law, but all this is mixed with your sin.
+The patch is not holding, because God is 100% just, and a judge who is 100% just, has to punish all sin.

 So when Paul wrote, "O wretched man that I am! who shall deliver me from the body of this death?", he immediately answered his own question: